“You were fab! We’d all happily recommend your walk”– @iconicbelgravia

 Chills of Chelsea

 The glistening shops of King’s Road may not seem like the ideal place for a horror film, and yet the streets of Chelsea have been home to Christopher Lee’s Dracula, the Shakespearian murder-spree of Vincent Price, a Jekyll and Hyde story and even London’s version of Godzilla.
-Over this two-mile walk, we will discover what is so scary about Chelsea.
+Over this 1.5 hour walk, we will discover what is so scary about Chelsea.

 “I had no idea there was so much Horror in Chelsea.
 Thanks for the fantastic walk.”– @aclharrington